plumed-testcenter/plumed-testcenter/pages/virial.md

 PRINT ARG=v FILE=volume2
 ```

-The PLUMED restraint in this second calculation applies a negative pressure of 1000bar, which should compensate the fact that the
-second calculation was run at higher pressure.
-The time series for the volumes that are output by the files `volume` and `volume2`
-above should thus be close to identicial.
+The time series for the volumes that are output by the files `volume` and `volume2` above should thus be close to identicial.

 # Trajectories

 # Results

-The table below contains the PLUMED outputs from the two calculations described above.
+The first and seccond column of the table below contains the PLUMED outputs from the first and the third calculation described above.
+The third column gives a measure of the difference between the results in these two calculations.
+To obtain the numbers in this third column we subtracted the results from the
+first and third calculation described above.
+This difference was then divided by the difference between the results obtained from the first and second calculation described above.
-If the PLUMED interface is working correctly these two sets of numbers should be identical.
+If the PLUMED interface is working correctly the first two columns in this table should be identical.
+The third column should be filled with zeros.